Blackstone Legal Fellowship is not a culmination . . . it is a beginning

 Help fund the largest Blackstone class yet!

-This year, we are hoping to fund the largest Blackstone class yet with 200 students from the best law schools in our country.
+This year, we are hoping to fund nearly 200 students from the best law schools in our country.
 However, the Blackstone Legal Fellowship relies heavily on financial support from people like you, as there is no financial burden for the students who attend.
-Your gift will help train the next generation of Christian leaders, and ensure that this expanding community continues to defend our most important freedoms.
+Your gift will help train the next generation of Christian leaders, and ensure that this expanding community continues to defend our most important freedoms against the challenges ahead.

 Blackstone Legal Fellowship – Frequently Asked Questions